webmasterdevlin/react-ts-course-2023/README.md

 - write the local states for the page
 - write a function to fetch the todos
 - add the fetch function to the useEffect hook
-- run the application and see the network tab of DevTools if response is 200ok
+- run the application, npm run start:fullstack, and see the network tab of DevTools if response is 200ok
 - use the map array utility to render all the todos.

 ## Set up React Testing Library